 Take a Bite Out of Lyme

-Lyme disease takes a huge bite out of people’s lives and families, affecting about 30,000 people in the U.S. each year, according to the CDC.
-We can fight back and help raise awareness and funding for improved Lyme disease treatment.
+Lyme disease takes a huge bite out of people’s lives, affecting about 30,000 people in the U.S. each year, according to the CDC.
+Together, we can fight back by working to prevent Lyme disease and raise awareness and funding for improved Lyme disease treatment.

 - Taking a Bite.
 Create social-media worthy photos and videos by taking a bite out of a sour, juicy lime.
 (The more sour your face, the better.)

 - Sharing a Fact.
 Include one brief fact about Lyme disease, such as those listed below.

 - Passing it On.
 Challenge three other people to take a bite through mentions in the video, tagging them in the photo or challenging them in person.

 - Posting it.
 Post to social media with the hashtag #LymeDiseaseChallenge to generate more conversation about the disease.

 Why we need to take a bite out of Lyme

 - Children are at the highest risk of contracting Lyme disease, and are more vulnerable to central nervous system infections.

 - Transmission of Lyme disease and other infections can take place in a matter of minutes; particularly, if the tick is not removed properly.